 a) the credibility, to internal or external customers of the organization, of an effective and secure service;

-b) the lower cost of an integrated programme of two projects, where effective and efficient management of both services and information security are part of an organization’s strategy;
+b) the lower cost of an integrated program of two projects, where effective and efficient management of both services and information security are part of an organization’s strategy;

 c) a reduction in implementation time due to the integrated software development of processes common to both standards;

-d) better communication, reduced cost and improved operational efficiency through elimination of unnecessary duplication;
+d) better communication, reduced cost and improved operational efficiency through the elimination of unnecessary duplication;

 e) a greater understanding by service management and security personnel of each others’ viewpoints;